Perfect Chocolate Chip Cookies

 I changed the recipe up a bit each time I tried it, writing down what changes made things better and what made things worse.
 I finally ended up with this recipe.

-This recipe is perfect in so many ways.
+This chocolate chip cookie recipe is perfect in so many ways.

 The cookies are huge.
 I don’t want to eat five small cookies.
 I want to eat one big cookie.
 It’s just my preference.
 Mostly because bigger cookies allow for more softer, chewier middles.